Show questions & answers for:

 For radio reception, the FM tuner will work wherever FM is broadcast but the DAB/DAB+ tuner will only work in countries where this radio format is being transmitted.
 For information about DAB (Digital Audio Broadcasting) transmissions worldwide, please visit http://www.worlddab.org

-DAB+ is a further development of the existing DAB platform and is being adopted by countries new to DAB broadcasting such as Australia, Switzerland and Germany.
-Benefits of DAB+ include improved sound quality with low bit-rate transmissions.
+DAB+ is a development of the existing DAB platform (which we currently use in the UK) and has been adopted by many countries such as Australia, Switzerland and Germany as their choice for terrestrial digital radio.
+Benefits of DAB+ include improved sound quality with low bitrate transmissions and the ability to provide more services and stations.

-In the UK, Ofcom (who regulate broadcasting) are yet to decide when this new system will be used, but our feeling is that they will probably choose to have DAB+ run alongside the UK’s current DAB platform for a number of years due to the large number of original format DAB radios that have already been sold.
+In the UK DAB+ broadcasts are due to start in 2016 and it is our feeling that these will run alongside the UK’s current DAB platform for a number of years due to the large number of original format DAB radios that have already been sold.
+R1 Mk2 is ready to receive DAB+ transmissions, so you can rest assured that it is ready for any future changes.

-Our original R1 built from 2006 - 2010 is not DAB+ compatible as this system was developed prior to DAB+ being launched, but our R1 Mk2 is fully compatible with DAB+ which we believe will ultimately become the world standard for terrestrial digital radio transmissions.
+Our original R1 built from 2006 - 2010 is not DAB+ compatible as this system was developed prior to DAB+ being launched.

 All iPod/iPhone models and other audio devices can be played through our R1 by using a 3.5mm stereo jack lead from the headphone output on the device to the AUX input on R1.
 These leads are available from most audio stores and also on our 'Spares and Accessories' page.